 VAT and disbursements are explained in more detail below.

 We do not make any additional charges in cases where we are appointed as executors of the deceased Will.
-As our charges are based on the time we spend on the matter, our fees can sometimes actually be reduced when we are solely appointed as executors because less time is spent in correspondence and phone calls with external parties and all paperwork can be completed and signed in house.
+Our fees can sometimes be reduced as charges are based on the time we spend on the matter.
+When we are solely appointed as executors, we spend less time in correspondence with external parties.
+This means all paperwork can be completed and signed in house.

 If we are appointed as sole executors, we will always agree our charging basis with the residuary beneficiaries of the Will who will have the right to ask the Legal Ombudsman to investigate if they believe that we have charged too much.

 In cases where we are appointed as executors jointly with third parties our charges will have to be approved by them and they will have the same right to ask the Legal Ombudsman to get involved in the very unlikely event of a dispute.

 At the beginning of your matter, we will give you an estimate of our likely probate fees for the work we are being asked to undertake.
 This can be quite difficult because there are a host of variables which can affect this time we have to spend on the matter.
 As the Estate progresses, it is sometimes necessary to revise our estimate, but we will always agree any increase with the executors before embarking on unanticipated work.

 As a general guide, and subject to the complication factors listed below, our fees tend to fall within the following brackets: